 The auditor will prepare a questionnaire based on the scope of the audit.
 IPART may review and comment on the questionnaire before it is issued to the PWU.
-The PWU will address the requirements of the questionnaire by providing the necessary evidence and provide a statement of compliance for all remaining licence conditions.
+The PWU will provide the evidence necessary to answer the questionnaire and provide a statement of compliance.
 IPART will post all of these documents to a confidential file-sharing site on our website before the audit interviews.
 Only the auditor, the PWU and IPART will have access to this information on the website.
 Appendix E provides a template guide for the form of the questionnaire.